apolaskey/ng-tailwind-boilerplate/README.md

 # Introduction
-This is a template repository for flexible design platform around Angular 9; it makes no opinions or assumptions around project structure outside of what is required for Angular CLI.
+This is a template repository for a flexible design platform around Angular 9; it makes no opinions or assumptions around project structure outside of what is required for Angular CLI.

 ## Key Features